codedragon/code_reviews/slides.md

 ## A better mental model:
-## A code review is a way for a team to share knowledge and learn together in order to
+## A code review is a way for a team to share knowledge, learn together and
-## ensure the quality of the code they are shipping before they ship it.
+## assess the quality of the code they are shipping before they ship it.